The difference between a licence and a lease

 Farm business tenancies only apply when the land is being used for agricultural business purposes.

 Which agreement do you want?

-If your "letting" is actually the sale of a crop, most usually grass, for less than a year then you should use a profit à prendre agreement such as grazing agreement.
+If your 'letting' is actually the sale of a crop, most usually grass, for less than a year then you should use a profit à prendre agreement such as a grazing agreement.

 If your occupier might just start to use the land at some time for some business use, use an agricultural lease, rather than risking problems in future.
 A good marker here is whether any building is included in the occupancy.
 If there is, keep an eye open from time to time to make sure your licensee is not using it to repair tractors of store a product for sale.

 If your occupier is in business in agriculture, (including breeding any animal) use a farm business tenancy agreement.